hiteshsahu/hiteshsahu/README.md

 ![](./image.png)

-## AI Infrastructure Playground
+## AI Infrastructure Ecosystem

-A collection of open-source projects exploring the full AI stack, from model benchmarking and RAG systems to GPU clusters, observability, scheduling, and high-performance networking.
+These projects complement each other and solve a piece of the puzzle in the AI workflow from training, inference, deployment to monitoring

 | Project                                                                                                                           | Description                                                                                                                                                                                                               | Tech                                                              |
 | --------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------- |